jesseatforlinx/doc/platform/allwinner/ok527n-c/OK527N-C_Linux5.15.47_User_Compilation_Manual.md

 There are two ways to use a virtual machine environment in VMware: one is to directly load an existing environment, and the other is to create a new environment.
 First talk about how to load an existing environment.

 First, download the development environment provided by Forlinx.
 There is an MD5 verification file in the development environment data.
-After downloading the development environment data, the user first performs MD5 verification on the compressed package of the development environment (02-User Data \\ 01-Software Data \\ 04-Tools \\ md5sums-1.2.zip) to check whether the verification code is consistent with the verification code in the verification file.
+After downloading the development environment data, first performs MD5 verification on the compressed package of the development environment (02-User Data \\ 01-Software Data \\ 04-Tools \\ md5sums-1.2.zip) to check whether the verification code is consistent with the verification code in the verification file.
 If they are consistent, the downloaded file is normal; if not, the file may be damaged and needs to be downloaded again.

 ![Image](./images/OK527NC_Linux51547_User_Compilation_Manual/5822150fe7ea483d8743ea64e4ab08fd.png)